-Brinda Guha has been learning North Indian Classical Kathak dance for over 20 years under the tutelage of her mother, Smt.
+Brinda Guha is a Bessie-nominated artist and has been learning North Indian Classical Kathak dance for over 25 years under the tutelage of her mother, Smt.
 Malabika Guha.
-She has been performing professionally on the national level for over a decade, as well as internationally on group and solo projects, She has collaborated with many east coast performing artists and musicians, and has been on the bill at several theater venues and community concerts.
+She has been performing professionally on the national level for well over a decade, as well as internationally on group and solo projects, She has collaborated with many east coast performing artists and musicians, and has been on the bill at several theater venues and community concerts.
 Since 2007, when Brinda participated in a month-long Spanish classical Flamenco workshop in Spain, she returned to NYC only to find Dionisia Garcia of Flamenco NYC, whom she studied under for a decade.
 Before she started Flamenco, she studied other forms of Classical Indian dance, including Manipuri East Indian Classical dance from Smt.
 Kalavati Devi and her daughter, Bimbavati Devi.
 As of late, Brinda has been continuing her training in Kathak, Manipuri, and various Contemporary Fusion styles.
 Her own movement vocabulary has expanded, but continued to build over her classical base.
 This journey has led her to her signature style of Contemporary Indian dance, a name that is currently under review.
 The eventual goal is to develop her signature movement as a philosophy under the Contemporary Indian umbrella.